William G. Resh

 Public Management, US presidency and executive politics, policy implementation, organization theory, personnel policy, organizational behavior

 Bill Resh earned his doctoral degree at the American University’s School of Public Affairs in 2011.
 He was a tenure-track assistant professor in public management at Indiana University’s School of Public and Environmental Affairs from 2011 to 2014.
 Bill joined the University of Southern California’s Sol Price School of Public Policy in 2014.
-While his research covers a wide array of governance topics (e.g., executive politics, organization theory, street-level bureaucracy, goal conflict, and contracting), a common theme is how administrative structure, political environments, and inter- and intra-organizational relationships affect the decision calculus of the individuals within organizations tasked with public policy implementation.
+His research focuses on executive politics and organizational behavior.
+A common theme in his work is how administrative structure and political environments affect the behaviors and perceptions of individuals in public organizations.